 A new book serves as a long overdue field guide to Black history in Houston, one that hearkens back to a century-old catalog of the city’s African American community.
 In “The New Red Book,” author Lindsay Gary takes readers to 50 sites, telling the stories about these important spaces and the people whose legacies remain relevant today.

-The Greater Houston Community Panel includes approximately 6,000 scientifically selected adults in Harris County, Texas who are regularly surveyed about their families and communities, including their health, well-being, expectations, opinions, priorities, and their aspirations.
+The Greater Houston Community Panel includes thousands of scientifically selected adults in Harris County, Texas, who are regularly surveyed about their families and communities, including their health, well-being, expectations, opinions, priorities and aspirations.

 If you built a political platform based on what most Houstonians would agree with, what would it look like?
 We have one version of a “Houston agenda”, thanks to the 2022 Kinder Houston Area Survey.
 While divisions persist, big shares of Houstonians across party lines agree on several big issues.